Close teaser

 • Why It Works: In general, lightweight formulas absorb better into the skin and are less likely to remain on the skin surface, thus causing pilling.

-• How to Do It: For those with oily or combination skin, opt for lightweight moisturizers and serums, as water-based products typically absorb more effectively and are less likely to pill compared to thicker, oil-based formulas.
+• How to Do It: For those with oily or combination skin, opt for lightweight moisturizers and serums, as water-based products typically absorb more effectively and are less likely to pill compared to thicker, oil-based formulas especially when applying makeup for oily skin.

 3. Apply Products Properly